biosaxs-dev/molass-library/SHIMIZU-QUICK-START.md

 ```
 This draft is ready for Takahashi to review
 ```
-Then add `READY-FOR-TECH-REVIEW` to the draft file.
+Agent will automatically add the `READY-FOR-TECH-REVIEW` marker for you.

 ### **Situation 5: I Posted the Response**
 👉 Say: